Robert Hyde's Incredibly Awkward Interview With Andrew Cuomo

 “I get you.
 Forget about the legal case, because I want you as a fact witness here.
 Let them fight it out.
 That’s what they’re doing,” Cuomo proclaimed.

-Nearly ten minutes later, towards the end of the interview, Hyde asked, “Can I have a few more minutes?” to which Cuomo replied, “No, I gotta go.”
+Nearly 10 minutes later, towards the end of the interview, Hyde asked, “Can I have a few more minutes?” to which Cuomo replied, “No, I gotta go.”

-As Hyde began to spontaneously read out President Trump’s achievements, Cuomo told him, “I’ll talk to you afterwards, you don’t have to make a case for the president.”
+As Hyde began to spontaneously read out President Trump’s achievements, Cuomo told him, “I’ll talk to you afterward, you don’t have to make a case for the president.”

 “Where’s the bribery, where’s the treason?
 Read the transcripts,” shouted Hyde.
 “Black and white, like Michael Jackson!
 From the grave!”

-Note: Correction: An initial version of this post referred to Chris Cuomo as Andrew Cuomo.
-Mediaite regrets the error.